 My husband, 10-year-old daughter and I recently crossed the Strait of Georgia for a weekend full of family fun.
-Here’s what we managed to squeeze in (without feeling rushed or stressed) in about three days on the Island.
+Here’s what we managed to squeeze in (without feeling rushed or stressed) in about three days in early spring on the Island.

 Need a little pick-me-up and fresh air before dinner?
 Downtown Victoria is packed with pubs and restaurants adorned with flower-filled patios.
 Pop in for happy hour at one of the many waterfront or downtown eateries while you plan out your shopping stops.
 Main drag Douglas Street is lined with eclectic stores featuring local arts, crafts and confections to bring home as souvenirs, as well as major retailers like Lush and The Bay.
 Munro’s Books is a must-visit, with a huge variety of books in a gorgeous landmark building (where I happened to pick up a piece of local culture, Pamela Anderson’s autobiography, Love, Pamela).
 We ventured farther to Chinatown and wandered through lantern-decorated streets and narrow alleyways to pop into more cute shops and cafés.